 It goes to show that even in an relatively innocuous abseil, things can go wrong.
 Some points in particular:

-- use a self belay (prussik) unless it is more unsafe not to eg. in a waterfall
+- consider using a self belay (prussik) unless it is unsafe eg. in a waterfall

 - know your device, particularly if you haven't used it much before

 - dry ropes are faster than wet, and much harder on the hands if you don't have a glove